Tim Seelig: 1986 - 2003

 In 1986, Seelig made the decision that he could no longer hide the fact that he was gay.
 Coming out brought instant repercussions.
 He was fired by the church lost his home, family, and most of his friends.
 He found out about a gay men's chorus in Dallas, the Turtle Creek Chorale, that was looking for a conductor.
 During his academic career, he had majored in vocal performance and minored in conducting.
 That minor and course of study proved useful.
 He applied for the job and was selected.
 When Seelig joined the TCC in 1987, it was in financial trouble.
 Through his work, the chorale began making profit again by 1989 and had grown from the original 40 singers to 200.
-In 1989, he co-founded the Women's Chorus of Dallas and conducted it off and on for the next twelve years.
-In 1989, he made his solo debut at Carnegie Hall, which was reviewed by the New York Times, which called him "an expressive performer."

 In the 1980s the US was witnessing an epidemic of AIDS in gay men.
 Being the leader of a gay men's chorus, Seelig actively worked to support the fight against AIDS.
-The chorale itself lost almost 200 of its member during the epidemic.
+The chorale itself lost almost 200 of its members during the epidemic.
 In 1994, Seelig and his chorus' efforts to cope with the grief brought about by the epidemic was featured in After Goodbye: An AIDS Story, a documentary directed by Ginny Martin.
 The documentary went on to win twelve awards including an Emmy.

+In 1989, he co-founded the Women's Chorus of Dallas and conducted it off and on for the next twelve years.
+In 1989, he made his solo debut at Carnegie Hall, which was reviewed by the New York Times, which called him "an expressive performer."
 Seelig began teaching voice and vocal pedagogy at the Meadows School for the Arts at Southern Methodist University in 1996.
 In 1999, Seelig conducted the World's longest choral concert at the Lakewood Theatre in Dallas.
 The show lasted for twenty hours as celebration of the 20th anniversary of the chorale.
 It was also a homage to the people the chorale had lost to AIDS.